ibm-cloud-docs/EventStreams/schema_registry.md

 For a description of the REST API with examples, see [{{site.data.keyword.messagehub}} schema-registry-rest](https://github.com/ibm-messaging/event-streams-docs/tree/master/schema-registry-api){: external}.

-You can download the full specification for the API from the [{{site.data.keyword.messagehub}} schema registry REST API YAML file](https://github.com/ibm-messaging/event-streams-docs/blob/master/schema-registry-api/openapi.yaml){: external}.
+You can download the full specification for the API from the [{{site.data.keyword.messagehub}} Schema Registry REST API YAML file](https://github.com/ibm-messaging/event-streams-docs/blob/master/schema-registry-api/openapi.yaml){: external}.
 To view the Swagger file, use Swagger tools, for example [Swagger editor](http://editor.swagger.io/#/){: external}.

-For more information about accessing the schema registry using an SDK, see [{{site.data.keyword.messagehub}} schema registry REST API](https://github.com/IBM/eventstreams-go-sdk/blob/main/schema_operations.md){: external}.
+For more information about accessing the Schema Registry using an SDK, see [{{site.data.keyword.messagehub}} Schema Registry REST API](https://github.com/IBM/eventstreams-go-sdk/blob/main/schema_operations.md){: external}.

 For information about {{site.data.keyword.messagehub}} resources and data sources on Terraform, see [resources and data sources](https://cloud.ibm.com/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-resources-datasource-list#ibm-event-streams_rd){: external}.

-## Using the schema registry with the third-party SerDes
+## Using the Schema Registry with the third-party SerDes
 {: #using_schema_registry_serdes}

-Schema registry supports the use of the following third-party SerDes:
+Schema Registry supports the use of the following third-party SerDes:

 - Confluent SerDes

-To configure the Confluent SerDes to use the schema registry, you need to specify two properties in the configuration of your Kafka client:
+To configure the Confluent SerDes to use the Schema Registry, you need to specify two properties in the configuration of your Kafka client:

 Property name | Value
 --- | ---
-SCHEMA_REGISTRY_URL_CONFIG | Set this to the URL of the schema registry, including your credentials as basic authentication, and with a path of ```/confluent```.
+SCHEMA_REGISTRY_URL_CONFIG | Set this to the URL of the Schema Registry, including your credentials as basic authentication, and with a path of ```/confluent```.
 For example, if ```$APIKEY``` is the API key to use and ```$HOST``` is the host from the ```kafka_http_url``` field in the **Service Credentials** tab, the value has the form:

 ```text
 https://token:{$APIKEY}@{$HOST}/{confluent}
 ```
 {: screen}

 BASIC_AUTH_CREDENTIALS_SOURCE | Set to ```URL```.
-This instructs the SerDes to use HTTP basic authentication using the credentials supplied in the schema registry URL.
+This instructs the SerDes to use HTTP basic authentication using the credentials supplied in the Schema Registry URL.

 You can also optionally provide the following properties to control the schema selection (subject naming strategy):